FrqSalah/FrqSalah/_posts/2024-06-01- Making-HTTP-Requests-Directly-from-Visual-Studio.md

 ---

 If you're like me tired of switching between your IDE and external tools like Postman to test your APIs?
-[Visual Studio 2022](https://learn.microsoft.com/en-us/aspnet/core/test/http-files?view=aspnetcore-8.0) has a built-in solution that can revolutionize your development workflow: direct HTTP request support.
+[Visual Studio 2022](https://learn.microsoft.com/en-us/aspnet/core/test/http-files?view=aspnetcore-8.0) has a built-in solution that can revolutionize your development workflow *direct HTTP request support*.
 This feature allows you to craft and send HTTP requests right from the comfort of your code editor, streamlining your development and debugging processes.

 ## Why Make Requests Within Visual Studio 2022?

+API testing is crucial for ensuring your development aligns with specifications.
+While popular tools like Postman offer extensive features, they can be overkill for basic tasks.
+Why use a sledgehammer when a precise tool will do?
+Simple HTTP request files stored in your code repository provide a lightweight, efficient way to test APIs.
+Plus, they integrate seamlessly with your development workflow and enable effortless sharing across your entire team.

+Why use a sledgehammer when a precise tool will do?
+Simple HTTP request files stored in your code repository provide a lightweight, efficient way to test APIs.
+Plus, they integrate seamlessly with your development workflow and enable effortless sharing across your entire team.

 - Simplified Workflow: No more tab-switching madness.
 Keep your API tests and code in the same environment for a seamless experience.
 - Integrated Debugging: Leverage Visual Studio's powerful debugging tools to inspect requests, responses, and variables for faster troubleshooting.